kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/12_phase_loop_dynamics/00_introduction.md

 > “Not all syntax moves forward — some returns, loops, or waits.
 > Phase Loop Dynamics maps where it loops, where it falters, and where it resonates.”
-> “Not all syntax moves forward — some returns, loops, or waits.
-> Phase Loop Dynamics maps where it loops, where it falters, and where it resonates.”